 Laga was in the Cardinals’ starting lineup 11 times in September, but outside of three home runs and the loud foul ball, his bat was mostly quiet.
 In 46 at-bats, he had just 10 hits to go with 18 strikeouts.

 In 1987, for the second consecutive season, Laga was on an Opening Day roster.
-Unfortunately, there was little playing time to be had behind Jack Clark, and despite homering in his first game, by the end of April he was sent down to Louisville, having come to the plate just 12 times.
+Unfortunately, there was little playing time to be had behind Jack Clark, and despite homering in his first game, by the end of April he was sent down to Louisville, having come to the plate just 13 times.
 Back in Triple-A, Laga proved yet again what he could do when given regular at-bats: hit for power.
 The powerful first sacker went deep 29 times in just 418 at-bats, hitting a career-best .304 with a sizable .605 slugging percentage.
-In yet another September call-up that featured limited at-bats, Laga went 4-for-29 with one home run.
+Following yet another September call-up that featured limited at-bats, Laga went a combined 4-for-29 with one home run for the 1987 Cardinals.
 Starting just a handful of games, he saw most of his action as a pinch-hitter or defensive replacement.

 The 1988 campaign proved to be one of the most frustrating of his career.
 With Jack Clark having left the Cardinals via free agency, Laga came into spring training slotted to back up the newly acquired Bob Horner at first base, but once again things didn’t go his way.